 - Mix in the eggs one a time, then mix in the vanilla.
 Slowly mix in the lemon juice, lemon zest, and oil.

 - Alternate mixing the flour mixture and the sour cream into the wet ingredients, starting with the flour and ending with the flour.
 Mix until just combined.

-- Spray a 10-inch bundt pan well with non stick cooking spray, or grease with butter and flour.
+- Spray a 10-inch bundt pan well with non stick cooking spray.
 Pour the batter into the prepared bundt pan and evenly spread it around.

 - Bake at 350°F for 45-55 minutes or until a toothpick inserted into the cake comes out clean.
 Cover loosely with foil if needed for the last 5-10 minutes of baking to prevent excess browning.

 - Remove from the oven and cool in the pan on a wire rack for 30 minutes.
 Then invert the cake onto a wire rack to finish cooling.

 - Add the powdered sugar and lemon juice to a small mixing bowl and mix until fully combined.